roxk/idlgen/Cheatsheet.md

 {
     void SomeMethod(int integer);
-    void SomeMethod(int integer, float floatingPoint);  // OK: method overloading with different arity is supported void SomeMethod(float floatingPoint);               // ERROR: Overload with the same arity not allowed (behavior is undefined) void SomeMethodFp(float floatingPoint);             // OK: Give your methods unique names to avoid confusion with overloads if they have the same arity but differ only by parameter types
+    void SomeMethod(int integer, float floatingPoint);  // OK: method overloading with different arity is supported void SomeMethod(float floatingPoint);               // Error: overload with the same arity not allowed (behavior is undefined) void SomeMethodFp(float floatingPoint);             // OK: Not overload.
+Use different method name if arity is the same };
-};
 ```